MicrosoftDocs/azure-reference-other/stream-analytics-docs/isfirst-azure-stream-analytics.md

 FROM Input
 ```

- Indicate whether an event is the first within 10 minute intervals per deviceid:
+ Indicate whether an event is the first within 10 minute tumbling intervals per deviceid:

 ```SQL
 SELECT